bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 Test driven development (TDD) is a software development methodology that uses testing to drive the development cycle, rather than writing tests as an afterthought.
-It is used widely by the software engineering community, but can take some practice to get familiar with, particularly if more traditional approches have been used in the past.
+It is used widely by the software engineering community, but can take some practice to get familiar with, particularly if more traditional approaches have been used in the past.

 CMake is a system for build automation, testing, packaging and installation of software by using platform and compiler-independent configuration files.
 CMake is not a build system,